nickmuse/legion/rulebook.md

 Interceptions may be returned.

 Fumbles may not be returned.
-Ball is down at spot of clear recovery.
+Ball is down at spot of clear recovery and posession is granted to the recovering team.

 ## Tagging